Frequently Asked Questions

 BSI applications have to be registered under the application's Help > Register window to come out of the restricted, time-limited demonstration mode.
 The version of software, customer ID/invoice number, USB serial key number, and validation code all must match what was submitted on the validation code request form or included on the Product Authorization Sheet that was sent with the USB serial key/dongle.
 More times than not, one of these bits of information is entered incorrectly, either in the register screen or when it was submitted on the validation request form.
 Double check the information entered appears exactly as the information provided on the Product Authorization Form and/or Validation Request Form.

 One of the other main causes of BSI applications not being able to register is when users log in to Windows on a domain or as a local user on a restricted profile.
 This breaks the application’s ability to read and write validation information to the proper Windows registry key.
-Make sure the user you are logging in to Windows with has administrator rights and is on a work group, not a domain.
+Make sure the user you are logging in to Windows with has local administrator rights and is on a work group, not a domain.
+Our products are not designed to work in, or supported in a Domain environment.
+There are no exceptions to this.

 To check that your BSI application is NOT running in compatibility mode: